Deployment is, hands-down, one of the worst parts of military life. Everyone knows that.

-Those weeks and days before deployment are emotional and full of dread.
-Even if your service member is eager and willing to deploy, you can bet they are dreading saying goodbye.
+Those weeks and days are emotional and full of dread.
+Even if your service member is eager and willing to deploy, you can bet that they are dreading saying goodbye.

-Here are 4 things no one tells you about before deployment.
+Here are 4 things no one tells you before deployment.

 1. Deployment is Expensive

 No one tells you that deploying is expensive!

 I honestly lost track of how much money Heff spent before he left for this European rotation.
 But I know that just the things that he needed costed more than $500.